LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Longest Common Subsequence (LCS) Kernel

-where $F_{\rm lcs}(\vec{x}_1,\vec{x}_2)$ represents the function that returns the length of the Longest Common Subsequence of $\vec{x}_1,\vec{x}_2$, and where ${\rm len}(\cdot)$ denotes the function returning the length of a sequence. \end{definition} We use the maximum length of the objective path sequences as a denominator to limit its value in $[0,1]$.
-When two path sequences have a longer common subsequence, the value of their similarity will be larger.
-From the perspective of the graph, large similarity of path sequences shows large similarity of subgraph structures.
+where {$F_{\rm lcs}:\mathcal{X}\times\mathcal{X}\to\mathbb{R}$} represents the function that returns the length of the Longest Common Subsequence of $\seq{x}_1,\seq{x}_2$. \end{definition} We use the maximum length of the objective path sequences as a denominator to limit its value in $[0,1]$, which prevents the Sinkhorn algorithm from diverging when computing optimal transport plans. {This is true because, if we have a cost $\mat{C}_{i,j}$ with an overly large value, the kernel $\mat{K}_{i,j} = e^{-\frac{\mathbf{C}_{i,j}}{\epsilon}}$ in the Sinkhorn algorithm will become too negligible to be stored in memory as positive numbers, which causes endless iterations, as described in Remark 4.7 in Peyr{\'e}'s work \cite{Peyre_2019_OTBook_s}.} When two path sequences have a longer common subsequence, the value of their similarity will be larger.
+From the perspective of the graph, a large similarity of path sequences shows a large similarity of subgraph structures.